Non-stop flights to Bangkok (BKK)

 EL AL: year-round flights from Tel Aviv (TLV).

-Gulf Air: year-round flights from Bahrain Island (BAH).
+Gulf Air: seasonal flights from Bahrain Island (BAH) and Dammam (DMM).

 Kuwait Airways: year-round flights from Kuwait City (KWI).